 We use light to detect even small fractures

 As the name implies, cracked tooth syndrome relates to a variety of symptoms caused by a crack in a tooth.

-Teeth are strong – and with good home care and regular hygienist visits (professional cleanings) and check-ups with a Brisbane dentist, you’re working to keep them strong!
-But however diligent you are, you still can’t guarantee that accidents won’t happen.
+Teeth are strong and with good home care, regular hygienist visits (professional cleanings) and check-ups with a Brisbane dentist, you’re working to keep them strong!
+But however diligent you are, you can’t guarantee that accidents won’t happen.
 And, unfortunately, accidents can lead to fractured teeth.

 Fractured teeth are the second leading cause of tooth extraction in adults, with the first being periodontal or gum disease.
 There are several things that can cause teeth to chip, fracture or break:

-- You may inadvertently bite down on something hard – ie: Olive seed
+- You may inadvertently bite down on something hard, such as an olive seed

 - Accidents such as falling, being hit in the mouth or contact sports

 - Clenching or grinding of the teeth (this is very common)

 - Daily wear and tear